Be patient toward all that is unsolved in your heart and try to love the questions themselves.

 Even when things don't go according to plan, we can tap into inner strengths we might not even realize we have.
 Setbacks aren’t just obstacles — they’re opportunities to notice the resilience, courage, and creativity we bring to hard moments.

-Go deeper: Highlight overlooked strengths and explore how these strengths could be intentionally leveraged moving forward.
+• Go deeper: Explore how neglected strengths could be intentionally leveraged moving forward.

 6. In stressful situations, who do you consciously choose to be?